Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Emelyn Laura Mackenzie 4000b

 Born 1891, Cape Breton, Nova Scotia.
 Died 1977.Emelyn was one of the first of two women who would graduated in 1919 from Dalhousie University Law School.
 She graduated with Caroline Isabel MacInnis/McInnis.
-Emelyn attended Dalhousie University with her sis Arrabelle
+Emelyn attended Dalhousie University with her sister Arrabelle Mackenzie (1895-1984) who was on the the first women dentists to graduated from Dalhousie University.
+In 1929 she was admitted to the New York Bar in 1929.
+(2022)

-Jean Ethel Maclachlan 3999
+Jean Ethel MacLachlan 3999

-Born 1875, Nova Scotia.
-Died 1964, Vancouver, British Columbia.
-In 1909 1909 she relocated to Saskatchewan.
 The next year she became the inspector of foster homes.
-In 1916 she became the superintendent of the Department of Neglected Children.
-In 1917 she was appointed as a
+In 1916 she became the superintendent of the Department of Neglected

-Juvenile Court Judge for Saskatchewan, one of the first women judges in the province.
+In 1917 she was appointed as a Juvenile Court Judge for Saskatchewan, one of the first women judges in the province.

 Clara Brett Martin

-lawyer in the British Empire.
-Even though she was licensed she did not often enter court.
-Her presence in the court room caused too much of a
+not often enter court.
+Her presence in the court room caused too much of a ruckus.
+She was elected as a school trustee with the

-ruckus.
-It would not be until the middle of the century that women would be able to comfortably represent their profession in the courts.
+women would be able to comfortably represent their profession in the courts.
+In 1989 the Ontario Government named the building

 D. J. McCawley

-for Woman of Distinction Award in 1990.
+Born February 2, 1954.
+This lawyer and judge has the title of the Right Honourable Madame Justice.
+A mother of 7 children she was a nominee for Woman of Distinction Award in 1990.
 By 1916 she had become the superintendent of the Department of Neglected Children.
 In 1917 she was appointed as a Juvenile Court Judge for Saskatchewan.

 Ruth Switzer McGill 3762

-Born December 31, 1909*, Ontario.
-Died May 26, 1974, Regina, Saskatchewan.
-Ruth and her family relocated to Regina, Saskatchewan.
-She graduated with a Bachelor of Arts from the University of Saskatchewan and continued her studies at the University in Law graduating in 1932
+She graduated with a Bachelor of Arts from the University of Saskatchewan and continued her studies at the University in Law graduating

-Women, the League of Women Voters and the Women's Canadian Women's Club.
+Saskatchewan Council of Women, the League of Women Voters and the Women's Canadian Women's Club.
 She would serve as national president from 1948-1950 of the Canadian Federation of Business and Professional Women's Club.
-In 1962 she served as second vice-president of the International Federation.
+In 1962 she served as second

-In 1946 she became the third woman to be elected to the Regina City Council where she served for four years.
-In 1948 she was the chairperson
+vice-president of the International Federation.
+In 1946 she became the third woman to be elected to the Regina City Council where she

-of the Board of Health and held a position on the Regina Hospital Board.
+served for four years.
+In 1948 she was the chairperson of the Board of Health and held a position on the Regina Hospital Board.

 * tombstone stated 1908.
 Source: The Encyclopedia of Saskatchewan online (accessed 2022)